Dog Bite Attacks: What is the Settlement Worth?

 Written by

-Kristoffer Diocampo is a personal injury department manager and lawyer with a focus on serious chronic pain injuries and fracture claims.
+Kristoffer Diocampo is a lawyer practising in personal injury since 2011, and focuses his practice in serious chronic pain injuries and fracture claims.
 He began his career working in insurance defence before switching to plaintiff law, and uses his versatile experience from these opposite sides to facilitate successful results for his clients.